 Anyone in recovery who is having that much trouble hanging on, might at any time be almost forced to go and seek relief simply to preserve the integrity and sanity of the mind.
 Alcohol and drugs provide almost instantaneous relief from this so it is no wonder there is what can be described as a gravitational pull back towards the substance if we are feeling this sense of desperation for too long a time.

 There is a belief in the recovery world that to tolerate all of this discomfort is simply normal, and we just need to get through it.
 It is true that the person new to recovery is learning how to safely and maturely tolerate the inevitable ups and downs of responsible living, but there are small and specific changes we can make that can make a huge difference.
-This is the purpose of the 12 Daily Rules for Recovery.
+This is the purpose of the 12 Daily Habits for Recovery.
 It is to target the preventable daily discomfort that disrupts too many sincere sobriety attempts so that we give ourselves a real chance to recover spiritually and start to heal.

 With years of extensive and relevant education, ten years professional experience in the clinical pharmacy setting counseling patients through the peak years of the prescription opioid epidemic, as well as himself living the life of active recovery from opioid addiction, Dr. Simone is a uniquely qualified advocate for and healthcare provider to the recovery community.
-We believe that The integration of these three areas - education, professional experience, personal history - separate Dr. Simone as one of few individuals uniquely positioned and qualified to help.
+We believe that the integration of these three areas - education, professional experience, personal history - separate Dr. Simone as one of few individuals uniquely positioned and qualified to help.

 We believe everything an individual consumes in his or her sobriety is significant.
 As a doctor of pharmacy and an advanced nutritional supplements adviser, Dr. Simone is qualified to speak to an individual about everything he or she is consuming - prescription medication, over-the-counter items, vitamin and mineral supplements, herbal products, as well as a general diet and nutrition assessment.